New London Union Station: Intermodal connections

 Several ferry services run from docks on Ferry Street just north of the station.
 The Cross Sound Ferry runs to Orient Point on Long Island with approximately hourly service year-round.
 The Block Island Fast Ferry, a high-speed catamaran to Block Island, runs several daily round trips during the summer months.
 The Fishers Island Ferry offers year-round local service to Fisher's Island, about 5 miles offshore, with multiple daily trips.

-Greyhound Bus Lines offers limited intercity service from a stop on Water Street.
-Current service consists of two daily buses in each direction operating along the I-95 corridor, with transfers available to other routes in Boston, New Haven, and New York City.
-Greyhound and Peter Pan Bus (which no longer serves New London) previously used the former baggage and express office.
+Intercity bus service from Union Station is no longer offered.
+Greyhound Bus Lines previously operated limited intercity service from a stop on Water Street, running two daily buses in each direction operating along the I-95 corridor with transfers available to other routes in Boston, New Haven, and New York City.
+Greyhound and Peter Pan Bus (which also no longer serves New London) have historically used the former baggage and express office.

 Union Station is one of four major transfer points for Southeast Area Transit (SEAT) local bus service, with timed connections on a clock-face schedule between several routes running from New London to nearby areas including Norwich, Groton, Niantic, Waterford, and Foxwoods Casino.
 SEAT buses serving the station stop at a shelter north of the station building on Water Street.
 The following SEAT routes run from Union Station: